jlyo/s3ls/README.md

 aforementioned buckets, sorted by last modification time.
 The -N option can be used to limit s3ls's object output.

+Names containing a tab character, newline, or backslash are escaped into their three digit octal representation, preceded by a backslash, i.e. \nnn.

 The columns for objects are:
+  bucket name
+  object name
-	name, prefixed by the bucket name and a slash character '/' time of last modification in RFC822 format size in bytes (unless -k, -m, or -g command line options are given)
+  time of last modification in RFC822 format size in bytes (unless -k, -m, or -g command line options are given)

 The columns for buckets are:
   name
+  empty
   timestamp of the last modification of the most recently updated object sum of the sizes for all objects in the bucket
 	time of bucket creation